SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 INVARIANTS

-• Not denied ≠ permitted
+• Not denied ≠ permitted.

-• Not expired ≠ authorized
+• Not expired ≠ authorized.

-• Plan state ≠ entitlement execution
+• Plan state ≠ access control.

-• Absence of a signal is not approval
+• Absence of a signal is not approval.

-Composition preserves uncertainty.
+Composition preserves facts.

 ROLE OF STATEMIRROR

-It records the result of your judgment.
+It records the evidence your system chose to submit.

 FAILURE HANDLING